zlintian/Genomic-analysis/README.md

 ? extra in genotyped data set.

 awk '{print $1}' COHORT_subset.bim | uniq -c

-# how many families?
-# are there multiple samples in any family?
+Check how many families and whether there are multiple individuals in the same family.

 ########################Get the subset of genotype##################